Crypsitricha roseata

 Crypsitricha roseata is a species of moth in the family Tineidae.
-It was described by Edward Meyrick in 1913.
-This species is endemic to New Zealand.
+It was first described by Edward Meyrick in 1913.
+This species is endemic to New Zealand and has been observed in both the North and South Islands.
 The type locality of this species is the suburb of Wadestown, in Wellington.
+This species inhabits native forest and dense forest ravines.
+Adults are on the wing from November until February.
+At rest the adults can resemble minute sticks.